MrMepper/Loco-API-Integration/README.md

 Enables users to input State, City, Restaurant name, and Cuisine in order to search for restaurants Displays the Name, phone number, and the address of the business

+##Project Plans
+Create a simple GUI instead of console application.